-St Albans Museums and Galleries Trust, in partnership with St Albans Museums and the University of Hertfordshire, have launched the “renaissance: St Albans” project.
+St Albans Museums and Galleries Trust, in partnership with St Albans Museums and the University of Hertfordshire, launched the “renaissance: St Albans” project.

 This campaign is to realise the once in a lifetime opportunity to develop an exceptional new museum and gallery of national and international significance.

-The new museum and gallery will be located in the city centre Grade II* Town Hall.
+The new museum and gallery is located in the city centre Grade II* Town Hall.
 It opened on 8 June 2018, we are still working to raise the final bit of funding to find to support it over the first few years.
 Find out more here.

 In July 2013 the St Albans Museums and Galleries Trust received £10,000 from the Heritage Lottery Fund (“HLF”) for their project “enhancing fundraising for the future”.
 A fundraising consultant was commissioned to help the Trust develop their knowledge, skills and confidence to achieve a step change in their ability to attract investment and donations from individuals and companies to support the plans for the museums and wider culture and heritage.